 Spanning almost 760,000 acres, Yosemite is world famous for its plunging waterfalls, towering granite cliffs, beautiful meadows and unusual rock formations.
 Having heard many stories from colleagues and friends, and seen a load of incredible photos, I still wasn’t prepared for the sheer size of absolutely everything; the waterfalls, the cliffs, the rivers, the boulders and the even the trees.

-After staying the night at one of the cozy log cabins at The Redwoods, we met with our local guide John.
+After staying the night at one of the cosy log cabins at The Redwoods, we met with our local guide John.
 California’s active outdoor lifestyle led John to leave his New York life behind and move out West.
 He moved to Yosemite with his family and set up his guiding company in 2006.
 Having traversed thousands of miles of trails recreationally, and acted as a guide for small private groups on adventure hiking tours for a number of years, John’s knowledge of the area is incredible.

 With our day packs stuffed with trail mix, water and lots of tasty snacks, we hiked up the Mist Trail to Vernal Fall and then on to Nevada Fall at almost 6,000 feet.
 I can only imagine how magnificent the waterfalls must look in spring when the cooling mist and spray from the falls create magnificent rainbows overhead.
 John led us away from the crowds to one of his favorite spots, where we stopped to eat our packed lunches.
 This has got to be the highlight of my day; a well-earned lunch break perched on an overhang above Nevada falls and overlooking the treetops!

 John told me how Yosemite’s first residents were Native Americans who may have first inhabited the region as many as 10,000 years ago.
 The area’s most recent tribe named Yosemite Valley “Ahwahnee” or “place of the gaping mouth,” and thus they called themselves the Ahwahneechee.
 Some of the tracks and trails we followed were old deer and hunting trails from this native American Ahwahneechee tribe, dating back to the mid-1800s.